dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Old behavior

-In EF Core 5 specific conventions needed to be invoked before the snapshot model was ready to be used.
+In EF Core 5, specific conventions needed to be invoked before the snapshot model was ready to be used.

 #### New behavior

-<xref:Microsoft.EntityFrameworkCore.Infrastructure.IModelRuntimeInitializer> was introduced to hide some of the required steps, also run-time model was introduced that doesn't have all the migrations metadata, so design-time model should be used for model diffing.
+<xref:Microsoft.EntityFrameworkCore.Infrastructure.IModelRuntimeInitializer> was introduced to hide some of the required steps, and a run-time model was introduced that doesn't have all the migrations metadata, so the design-time model should be used for model diffing.

 #### Why